 In-Depth Analysis of How Exporting Contributes to Economic Growth

-Exports are crucial in GDP as it earns foreign exchange, stimulates domestic industries and results to technology transfer.
+Exports are crucial in GDP as they earn foreign exchange, stimulate domestic industries, and result in technology transfer.

 Effects on Employment Generation and Technological Advancement

-Export-oriented industries often have high job growth rates and encourage innovation that is essential for meeting global standards thereby stimulating technological progress within a country.
+Export-oriented industries often have high job growth rates and encourage innovation, which is essential for meeting global standards and thereby stimulating technological progress within a country.

 Challenges in Exporting